-The new buzz phrase in your dog is leaky gut syndrome.
+The new buzz phrase in the world of pet health (and human health for that matter) is leaky gut syndrome.
 Sound scary?
 It is!

 I’ll tell you why and what you can do about it to regain your dog’s health and happiness.
 Spreading the word about leaky gut through my own experience is very important to me.